The information below is from the Medical Rehabilitation Education Foundation in Washington, D.C.

 Through medical rehabilitation, people who become disabled as a result of trauma or disease receive help return to the most productive and independent lifestyle possible.
 In addition to helping people minimize their disability and improve function, medical rehabilitation can reduce future costly medical complications and the need for re-hospitalization.

 Private and group health insurance usually offers coverage of inpatient and outpatient rehabilitation services.
-Health maintenance organizations (HMOs) and preferred provider organizations (PPOs) may cover inpatient and outpatient rehabilitation on a limited basis.
+Health maintenance organizations (HMOs) and preferred provider organizations (PPOs) may cover inpatient and outpatient rehabilitation.
 Medicaid covers rehabilitation services in some cases.
 Contact your state Medicaid office for details.
 Medicare covers some inpatient and outpatient services.
 Workers' compensation covers rehabilitation services related to work injuries in most states.
 No-fault auto insurance pays for medical rehabilitation following accidents in some states.

 As with any medical treatment program, the first advice is to check with your doctor.
 If you think medical rehabilitation can help you or a family member, your doctor will evaluate the condition and assess whether medical rehabilitation is needed.